Vital Circuit: A Tour of Silicon Valley Historic Sites

 Palo Alto, CA 94301

-To get a sense of the importance of Silicon Valley to the 21st century, begin your tour near downtown Palo Alto where in 1939 two students of Dr. Frederick Terman, a Stanford University professor, responded to his request to start up their fledgling electronics company, not in the East, where most electronics companies had been based, but here, near the campus in Palo Alto.
+To get a sense of the importance of Silicon Valley to the 21st century, begin your tour near downtown Palo Alto where in 1939 two students responded to their professor’s request to start up their fledgling electronics company, not in the East, where most electronics companies had been based, but here, near the campus in Palo Alto.
 Their names were Bill Hewlett and William Packard, and their company, Hewlett-Packard was founded in this garage.

 844 E Charleston Rd,